On the Number of Degenerate Simplex Pivots: Exploiting the antistalling rule for general bounds

 \begin{theorem} Given an LP \eqref{eq:LP} and an initial feasible basis, there exists a pivot rule that makes the simplex algorithm reach an optimal basis in at most simplex pivots. \end{theorem}

-In general, the value of $\delta$ is NP-hard to compute~\cite{Kuno18}.
-However, observe that for integral $A$ and $b$ (which can be assumed without loss of generality for rational LPs), one can bound $\Delta \le ||b||_1\Delta_{A}$ and $\delta \ge \frac{1}{\Delta_{A}}$ due to Cramer's rule, where $\Delta_{A}$ is the largest absolute value of the determinant of a square submatrix of $A$.
-Then the next statement a straightforward corollary of the above theorem.
+Observe that for integral $A$ and $b$ (which can be assumed without loss of generality for rational LPs), one can bound $\Delta \le ||b||_1\Delta_{A}$ and $\delta \ge \frac{1}{\Delta_{A}}$ due to Cramer's rule, where $\Delta_{A}$ is the largest absolute value of the determinant of a square submatrix of $A$.
+Then the next statement is a straightforward corollary of the above theorem.

 \begin{corollary} For any basic feasible solution of an LP \eqref{eq:LP} with integral $A$ and $b$, there exists a sequence of at most simplex pivots leading to an optimal basis. \end{corollary}